alexandre10044/303make/README.md

 DESCRIPTION

-makefile    name of the makefilefile
+makefile    name of the makefile

-name of a recently modified file
+file        name of a recently modified file